Program details

 - Completed all graduation requirements

 Students are encouraged to find their own legal residency placements.
-Availability of placements may be limited and cannot be guaranteed due to Covid-19, but Mitchell Hamline career advisors and faculty will also try to assist students in finding field placements.
-Fieldwork supervision must be provided by an attorney.
+Mitchell Hamline career advisors and faculty will also try to assist students in finding Residency placements.
+Site supervision must be provided by an attorney.
 Students should be prepared to begin work at their legal residency early in the semester.

 Registration for the Legal Residency will be completed after the student’s placement has been confirmed.
 Students are advised to register for other courses until their legal residency is confirmed.